0:00

 When the term “highly exothermic” is used, it often means a substantial amount of heat is being released.

-The report of INT-90 is below:
+The report of INT-90 is here above and online just search for it:

 Burning Colors and associated elements that have been found in Ammonium Phosphate: